22tcp/travelplanner/README.md

 pixabay_key

-the app uses another API but that one does not use credentials, it's open-meteo.com and had to replace weatherbit because paywall.
+the app uses another API but that one does not use credentials, it's open-meteo.com - it had to replace weatherbit because they erected a paywall.